December 27, 2012

 The Federal Circuit yesterday dismissed the taxpayer’s appeal in Cadrecha.
 As noted in our prior post, this was a formality after the parties agreed to settle the case.

 Miller & Chevalier was founded in 1920 as the first federal tax practice in the United States.
-For nearly 90 years, the firm has successfully represented the most sophisticated corporate clients in all facets of federal income taxation.
-Miller & Chevalier’s Tax department serves clients headquartered throughout the U.S. and around the world and, over the past several years, has represented more than one third of the Fortune 100 and one quarter of the Global 100.
+For nearly 95 years, the firm has successfully represented the most sophisticated corporate clients in all facets of federal income taxation.
+Miller & Chevalier’s Tax department serves clients headquartered throughout the U.S. and around the world and, over the past several years, has represented approximately 30 percent of the Fortune 100 and more than 20 percent of the Global 100.
 Our clients come to us to solve the thorniest of tax issues, and we have litigated many of the most significant tax cases on record.

 The Tax Appellate Blog is intended to be a resource for information on important tax cases under consideration in the appellate courts.
 It will feature insightful commentary on the issues and provide a dedicated site for following the progress of these cases.

 is a member in the Tax Department at Miller & Chevalier.
 He specializes in controversy and litigation, representing taxpayers in the Tax Court and Federal courts.

 is a member of the Supreme Court and Appellate Litigation Group at Miller & Chevalier and has successfully briefed and argued six cases at the U.S. Courts of Appeals in the past two years.
 Ms. Ferguson also has extensive experience litigating complex, high-stakes tax cases at the Tax Court and federal district courts.

 is the former Tax Assistant to the Solicitor General at the Department of Justice, where he briefed and argued numerous tax cases in the Supreme Court.
 He is currently the head of the Supreme Court and Appellate Litigation Group at Miller & Chevalier.